 Establish Boundaries with Other Addicts

-There may be others who struggle with substance use in your workplace.
+There may be others who struggle with drug or alcohol use in your workplace.
 Spending time with these colleagues in social settings can make it easier for you to relapse.
 If possible, try to avoid these coworkers or establish boundaries around how you interact with them.

 Know Your Rights

-You may be entitled to time off for substance use treatment and any recommendations from your health provider, such as doctor’s appointments, therapy, or outpatient groups.
+You may be entitled to time off for outpatient rehab for drug or alcohol addiction and any recommendations from your health provider, such as doctor’s appointments, therapy, or outpatient groups.
 Study your rights and ensure your employer accommodates your recovery needs according to the law.

 Transitioning back into working life is almost never an easy thing to do.
 It is an awkward task and one that will take time and patience to work through.
 If you require assistance during this process, reach out to High Focus Centers.
 A licensed therapist will help guide you through this process and make healthy work-life choices for long-term sobriety.